swilgosz/hanamimastery/data/episodes/53-advanced-forms-in-hanami.md

 ```

 [🎬 51] Now that drives us again to the template form where we can replace the complicated HTML with our part methods.
+This cannot be more clean.

 ```ruby
 <%= form_for :registration, routes.path(:register_account) do |f| %>